Friday, April 21, 2023

 Markun returned home.
 The lamp went out and the wick burned with a distant red spark.
 He lay down on the floor and froze until morning.

 It was spring.
-Markun walked in the evenings through the fields, and watched how the sunset burned in the sky, in the swamps and in the puddles.
+Markun walked through the fields in the evenings and watched how the sunset burned in the sky, in the swamps and in the puddles.
 Everywhere there was water, water and silence.
 And last year, as well as now, he loved someone in the spring.
 He was invisible and lived alone.

-But in childhood, when he lost faith in God, he began to pray and serve all peoples, he put himself in slavery to everyone, and he remembered now, how good he had it then.
+But in childhood, when he lost faith in God, he began to pray and serve all mankind, he put himself in slavery to everyone, and he remembered now, how good he had it then.
 His heart burned with love, he grew thinner and withered with the delight of being worse off and lower than everyone else.
 He then feared man, as a mystery, as a God, and filled his life with shameful self-sacrifice and labor for man.

 The cool spring sky was growing darker, as if it was rising.
 And from the edge of the field, fog was creeping upwards.